You are currently viewing Why Sharing Utensils with Your Baby Can Harm Their Teeth

 5. Clean Pacifiers Properly: If a pacifier falls on the ground, clean it with water rather than putting it in your mouth to avoid transferring bacteria.

-Your baby’s oral health is a foundational aspect of their overall well-being.
 Avoiding the sharing of utensils is a simple yet impactful step in preventing bacterial transmission and promoting healthy dental development.
 By instilling good oral hygiene habits early, you set the stage for a lifetime of healthy smiles.
 Contact our office today to find out how we can help you

 Leave a Reply